LogicAppCollaborative/PsLogicAppExtractor/docs/Add-ArmParameter.md

 ## DESCRIPTION
 Adds or overwrites an ARM template parameter by the name provided, and allows you to specify the default value, type and the metadata decription

+Notes: It is considered as an internal function, and should not be used directly.

 ## EXAMPLES

 ### EXAMPLE 1